 Natural Contamination -- In a small percentage of wells, contaminates such as nitrate, sulfate, arsenic, radionuclides, perchlorate and total dissolved solids have exceeded federal standards.
-There is some debate as to whether all occurrences of these constituents are natural occurring or the result of man-made activities.
-The Texas AgriLife Extension Service has developed Drinking Water Problems Fact Sheets which discuss the sources, health affects, where problems are know to exist, what can be done by the well owner, and different water treatment methods that can be used by the private well owner.
-These Fact Sheets can be found at the TAES online bookstore
+There is some debate as to whether all occurrences of these constituents are naturally occurring or the result of man-made activities.
+The Texas AgriLife Extension Service (TAES) has developed a number of Drinking Water Problems Fact Sheets which discuss the sources, health affects, where problems are known to exist, what can be done by the well owner, and different water treatment methods that can be used by the private well owner.
+All of these Fact Sheets can be found at the TAES online bookstore (http://agrilifebookstore.org/) - on the left side of the webpage:

-(http://agrilifebookstore.org/publications\search.cfm) by searching on the publication number: